What’s up with humidity and horses? What do I need to worry about?

 This is yucky.
 And sticky.

 So how do you combat humidity at the barn?
 One, know when it’s too hot to ride.
 You can start with a formula - temperature + humidity.
-For example, this particular day it was 92 + 70, giving 162.
+For example, on a particular day it was 92 + 70, giving 162.
 Many Veterinarians warn against riding when this number is above 120, 130, 150.
 Depends on the source.
 But you know your horse - so talk to your Veterinarian and find a number that’s a starting point, and then judge from there.
 You can always ride in the indoor, go for a trail instead, skip it all together.

 During the day - you also have a few ways to help your horse stay one step ahead of the humidity.

--Loads of fresh water.
+- Loads of fresh water.
 In the summer, your horse may want to drink 20 gallons or MORE.
 (He can lose 2-4 gallons an hour through sweat when he’s working).
 Hang more than the usual number of buckets to stay on top of this, this way you are not refilling as much either.

--Hose and scrape.
+- Hose and scrape.
 A cool shower sounds great, but it will actually heat your horse more if you don’t scrape it off right away.
 Over the years (many, many years), I have become coordinated enough to semi-master the one hand scrapes as the other hand is rinsing.

 Not surprisingly, when the fans are going, the flies are gone!

--Fans and more fans.
+- Fans and more fans.
 This can only help the evaporative cooling process, and as a bonus it just seems to blow the flies around so they can’t easily land on your horse.

--Shade.
+- Shade.
 If you have fans in the shade, that’s even better!
 You may also find that the breeze outside is better than a fan inside the barn.
 It pays to walk around and find the best spot for your horses.

--Modify your horse’s exercise routine.
+- Modify your horse’s exercise routine.
 This may mean that you don’t ride, only trail ride, or you get up way before the sun to beat the heat.

 How do you help your horse beat the heat?